This post is sponsored by Collective Bias, Inc. and The Coca-Cola Company. All opinions are mine alone.

 - Majestic Theatre - Catch a show at this historic performing arts center.

-- Dallas Holocaust Museum – This museum may be small in size (it’s moving to a larger space in 2019), but it’s sure to make a huge impact on you.
-It’s located in the West End, near the 6th Floor Museum.
+- Dallas Holocaust Museum - This newly-expanded museum is sure to make a huge impact on you.
+It's located in the West End, near the 6th Floor Museum.

 Have you been to downtown Dallas?
 What was your favorite spot?